AnniRanok/LinguaCast/README.md

 # LinguaCast: Personal Text-to-Speech Studio

 A simple and user-friendly desktop application for converting text to speech (MP3) using the [gTTS (Google Text-to-Speech)](https://pypi.org/project/gTTS/) library.
 Supports input from manual text, `.txt`, `.pdf`, and `.docx` files.
 Built with Python and Tkinter.
+Perfect for language learners, presenters, and anyone who needs text read aloud.

+# Why I Built This

+As a data scientist working across projects in multiple languages, I needed a tool to turn written materials into audio — so I could listen to them during morning runs, commutes, or while waiting in line.

+That’s how **LinguaCast** was born: a practical solution for transforming passive time into active language practice.

 # Features